 Doctors consider fatal insomnia as a rare possible diagnosis when people have typical symptoms, such as rapidly deteriorating mental function, loss of coordination, and/or sleep problems.
 The following are done to confirm the diagnosis:

-Positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET), which can detect certain abnormalities in the thalamus
+Positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more (PET), which can detect certain abnormalities in the thalamus

 The diagnosis of fatal familial insomnia is confirmed by genetic testing.